nrfconnect/sdk-nrf/doc/nrf/gsg_guides/nrf52_gs.rst

    :local:
    :depth: 2

-This section gets you started with your nRF52 Series :term:`Development Kit (DK)` using the |NCS|.
+This guide lets you evaluate the |NCS|'s support for nRF52 Series :term:`Development Kit (DK)` without the need of installing the SDK.
 It tells you how to install the :ref:`peripheral_uart` sample and perform a quick test of your DK.

-If you have already set up your nRF52 Series DK and want to learn more, see the following documentation:

-* :ref:`installation` and :ref:`configuration_and_build` documentation to install the |NCS| and learn more about its development environment.
-* :ref:`ug_nrf52` documentation for more advanced topics related to the nRF52 Series.

 If you want to go through an online training course to familiarize yourself with Bluetooth Low Energy and the development of Bluetooth LE applications, enroll in the `Bluetooth LE Fundamentals course`_ in the `Nordic Developer Academy`_.